khang06/OpenInputLagPatch/README.md

 ; Going above 60 doesn't make the game any smoother, it just makes it faster ; Default: 60
 GameFPS = 60

+; Allow controlling the speed of replay playback
+; This will override the in-game replay speed control if it exists ; Default: 1
+ReplaySpeedControl = 1

 ; Target framerate for replay skipping (hold LCTRL during replay playback) ; Default: 240